mcu-tools/mcuboot/boot/cypress/MCUBootApp/README.md

 Default value of `MCUBOOT_IMAGE_NUMBER` is 1, which corresponds to single image configuratios.

-In multi-image operation (two images are considered for simplicity) MCUBoot Bootloader application operates as following:
+In multi-image operation (two images are considered for simplicity) MCUboot Bootloader application operates as following:

 * Verifies Primary_1 and Primary_2 images;
 * Verifies Secondary_1 and Secondary_2 images;